Auburn Bulletin 2024-2025

 Wildlife Ecology and Management (WLDE)

 The Wildlife Ecology and Management (WLDE) degree program provides a broad biological education that is specifically designed to meet the needs of students interested in careers involving wildlife ecology, management, and conservation.
-Graduates are employed with state or federal wildlife agencies, environmental consulting firms, private conservation organizations, and private land management companies.
-Because many jobs require a master’s degree, the program is designed to prepare students for graduate studies in wildlife ecology and management.
+Graduates are employed within state or federal wildlife agencies, environmental consulting firms, private conservation organizations, and private land management companies.

 Freshman